LuisFranco12/Pokemon/README.md

 ## Description
-A Pokedex built with React that allows users to search for and view information about the first generation(151) Pokemon.
+A Pokedex built with React that allows users to search for and view information about the first-generation(151) Pokemon.
 This Pokedex uses data from the [PokeAPI](https://pokeapi.co/) and displays it in a user-friendly interface.

 ## Installation
 ##### To install, first clone the repository to your computer